President's Professor at Arizona State University.

 You can find a full detailed (and rather boring) biography at the bottom of my cv.
 Short version: I was born in New Zealand.
 My PhD is from the University of Arizona, and I did a postdoc at Brown University.
 I am formally trained in cultural anthropology, biological anthropology, and demography.
-I previously taught at both University of Auckland and University of Georgia and have written five books and well over 100 academic articles.
+I previously taught at both University of Auckland and University of Georgia and have written five books and over 150 academic articles.

 By the way, I write as and prefer to go professionally by Alexandra Brewis, but my legal name is Alexandra Slade.
 Techno-bureaucracy means my last name turns up variously in different systems as Brewis, Brewis Slade (no hyphen), Brewis-Slade (hyphen), and Slade.
 I answer to them all.